uberbruns/UBRSpaceView/README.md

 UBRSpaceView
 ============

-A wrapper view that animates its subviews between two positions in a natural way.
-The user can interrupt the animations and manipulate the subviews at any time.
+A wrapper view that lets a user move subviews between two positions in a natural way.
+The transition can be animated or controlled via touch.
+Animations can be interrupted at any time and the control goes back to the user.

 Video
 -----